 Background pattern

-About the medication
+About the medicine

 Introduction

-Leaflet: information for the user
+Package Leaflet: Information for the User

 irinotecan hydrochloride trihydrate

-Read this leaflet carefully before you start using this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor, pharmacist or nurse.
+• If you have any further questions, ask your doctor, pharmacist, or nurse.

-• If you experience any kind of side effect, consult your doctor, pharmacist or nurse, even if it is a possible side effect that does not appear in this leaflet.
-See section4.
+• If you experience any side effects, talk to your doctor, pharmacist, or nurse, even if they are not listed in this leaflet.
+See section 4.

-1. What is Irinotecan Qilu and what it is used for
+1. What is Irinotecan Qilu and what is it used for

-3. How they will administer Irinotecan Qilu
+3. How Irinotecan Qilu will be given to you

 4. Possible side effects

-6. Contents of the container and additional information
+6. Contents of the pack and other information

-1. What is Irinotecán Qilu and what is it used for
+1. What is Irinotecan Qilu and what is it used for

 Irinotecan hydrochloride trihydrate interferes with the growth and spread of cancer cells in the body.